 The risk evaluation methods currently in use are based mainly on cholesterol levels, smoking and blood pressure, in addition to age and gender.
 However, these tools can only identify fewer than one half of people with an elevated risk to contract coronary artery disease in the near future.
 Genetic factors significantly contribute to disease susceptibility, but traditional risk calculators do not make use of this genomic information.

-Both individuals and society need more efficient ways of recognising risk of illness
+Both individuals, health care professionals and society need more efficient ways of recognising risk of illness

 Coronary artery disease is a good example of a case where lifestyle choices have a major impact on the likelihood of contracting the illness.
-However, overly general health advice (“exercise and eat healthy”) is inefficient, so new, more individualised, methods are needed to support it.
+However, new, more individualised, methods are needed to support health behaviour changes.

 For this purpose, a group of University of Helsinki researchers has developed a new kind of risk calculator for coronary artery disease, the KardioKompassi®, which takes advantage of the latest genomic data in addition to traditional risk factors.

 The KardioKompassi is a web app, which uses genomic data extensively, combining information gleaned from human genetics with traditional health data which is relevant to heart health.
-The calculator can show each user their personal risk for contracting coronary artery disease during the coming ten years.
+The calculator evaluates and interprets personal risk for contracting coronary artery disease during the coming ten years for each user.
 Using the interactive interface, users can also test how different lifestyle changes, such as quitting smoking, impact their risk.

 KardioKompassi has been developed by a group of experts in genomic medicine and biostatistics from FIMM, the Institute for Molecular Medicine Finland (HiLIFE Unit), who have spent several years working on the application under the leadership of Samuli Ripatti and Elisabeth Widén.
 In addition, the current team includes Project Manager Johanna Aro and Kari Pitkänen, a biotechnology veteran tasked with business development.